viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-personal-information.md

 ## OneDrive Personal Vault

-OneDrive Personal Vault<sup>[\[9\]](conclusion.md#footnote9)</sup> also provides protection for the most important or sensitive files and photos without sacrificing the convenience of anywhere access.
+OneDrive Personal Vault also provides protection for the most important or sensitive files and photos without sacrificing the convenience of anywhere access.
 Protect digital copies of important documents in OneDrive Personal Vault.
 Files will be secured by identity verification yet are still easily accessible across devices.

 Learn how to [set up a Personal Vault][LINK-4] with a strong authentication method or a second step of identity verification, such as fingerprint, face, PIN, or a code sent via email or SMS.